ilknurergnc/project-algorithms-datastructure/selection-sort/README.md

 ` [22,27,16,2,18,6] `

-    1. Write the stages of the above given sequence according to the "Insertion Sort" type.
+    1. Write the stages of the above given array according to the "Insertion Sort" type.

     2. Write the Big-O notation.